nat-nat33/data-file-converter/README.md

 # Data File Converter
-Converts a csv file to json and xml.
+Converts a csv file to json and xml file formats.

 ### 11/15/17

 ### Natalie Ramirez

 ## Project Description
-The purpose of this project was to read in a `csv` file that contained bootcamp graduate data and convert the data in that file into `json` and `xml` formats.
+The purpose of this project was to read a `csv` formatted file that contained bootcamp graduate data and create file conversions to `json` and `xml` formats.

 ### Tools Used
 - python